Jacks8n/CRender/README.md

 # TODO
 - [x] Support of shader in C#
-- [ ] Interpolation for primitives
+- [x] Interpolation for primitives, i.e. support for fragment shader
 - [ ] Flexible pipeline with sets of interfaces
 - [ ] Performance optimization
 ...